paschalogu/Terraform/README.md

 Repeat same steps for `variables.tf` and `outputs.tf` and paste the code from [variables.tf](variables.tf) and [outputs.tf](outputs.tf) respectively.

 </details>
 <br>
-This is the structure of the directory after files have been Terraform created.
+This is the structure of the directory after files have been created.

+Figure 4: Showing the structure of the Terraform Directory
 ![Terraform directory configuration.png](./assets/configuration.png)

 **Resources to be Created**: